wsgavin/ubuntu-notes/README.md

 **NOTE: Your results may vary; user beware.**

+**NOTE: Current scripts are being developed on Ubuntu Desktop 17.10**

 ## Updates & Installs

 The typical install is done on a clean Ubuntu instance.
 To begin `git` must be installed.
 After the `git` install clone the `ubuntuinit-desktop` repository and run the setup script.
 The following will update Ubuntu as well as install additional software.
 Each application is installed separately for documentation purposes (easier to read).